 2. Ora-Clens Oral Hygiene Chews Large Dogs

-Unlike generic dental treats, these chews focus on durability and size for large dogs.
-The primary tradeoff is that they may be too big or tough for smaller breeds.
+Compared to smaller chews or soft treats, these are built for durability and effectiveness in large dogs.
+The main tradeoff is that they may be too large or tough for smaller or older pets.

 - Sized for large breeds